-Sexting is defined as “the sending of sexually explicit digital images, videos, text messages, or emails, usually by cell phone.”22 Sexually explicit pictures can be exchanged or obtained in numerous ways including flirting, a profession of love, response to threats of breaking up, hacking, demands, catfishing.
+Sexting is defined as “the sending of sexually explicit digital images, videos, text messages, or emails, usually by cell phone.”20 Sexually explicit pictures can be exchanged or obtained in numerous ways including flirting, a profession of love, response to threats of breaking up, hacking, demands, or catfishing.
 They can also be obtained through someone who was a friend.
 Sometimes bullying or harassment happens as a result of sexual images that are shared and spread around.

 Watch the video below and ask yourself: